hanane-djeddal/Attributed-IR/README.md

 ```
 python generate_queries.py  --model_name zephyr
 ```
 Then we retrieve using the generated queries.
-By default the aggregation method is "rerank" but can modified in `config.py`.
+By default the aggregation method is "rerank" but can be modified in `config.py`.

 ```
 python retrieve_with_generated_queries.py